keerthikammela/aws-s3/README.md

 # aws-s3
-Indetail features of AWS s3 service
+In detail features of AWS s3 service